ShanaScogin/coxrobust/cran-comments.md

 There were no ERRORs, WARNINGs, or NOTEs.

 ## Downstream dependencies
 No functionality is changing with this release.
-Function `coxr` used in `modeLLtest` has been tested.
+Function `coxr` used in `modeLLtest` has been tested (correctly this time).
+Test was also added to automatically catch if the function downstream package depends on fails.

 ## Winbuilder check results
 Note exists in winbuilder develop about change of maintainer.